hypcn/axe/README.md

 const anotherManager = new AxeManager();
 const logger2 = anotherManager.createLogger("2"); // manager -> `anotherManager`

+// Alternatively, create a Logger with the default manager, then move it to another manager const logger3 = new Logger("3");
+anotherManager.addLogger(logger3); // moves the logger from the default `axeManager` to the new manager

 // `LogSink`s are managed in `AxeManager` instances separately axeManager.addSink(...);
 anotherManager.addSink(...);